Ryuanxue/Sliver/README.md

 ```
 cbmc CWE121_Stack_Based_Buffer_Overflow__CWE129_connect_socket_0184CWE121_Stack_Based_Buffer_Overflow__CWE129_connect_socket_01113_1_self_com.c --function CWE121_Stack_Based_Buffer_Overflow__CWE129_connect_socket_0184CWE121_Stack_Based_Buffer_Overflow__CWE129_connect_socket_01113_1_self_com -I../code_gened -I../source_code ../code_gened/CWE121_Stack_Based_Buffer_Overflow__CWE129_connect_socket_0184CWE121_Stack_Based_Buffer_Overflow__CWE129_connect_socket_01113_1.c ../source_code/*.c --no-built-in-assertions -slice-formula --drop-unused-functions --unwind 11 --trace
 ```
-- Note: If the C code to be verified contains a for loop with a fixed upper limit of n, it needs to be unrolled up to n+1 iterations.
-Failure to do so will result in no generation of VCCs (verification conditions), leading to a misleading 'Verification successful' outcome.
-The number of loop unrollings can be adjusted using the --unwind or --unwindset options.
+- Note: If the C code to be verified contains a for-loop with a fixed upper limit of n, it needs to be unwinded up to n+1 iterations.
+Failing to set a proper loop unwinding option will fail the generation of VCCs (verification conditions), leading to a misleading 'Verification successful' result.
+The number of loop unwinding can be adjusted using the --unwind or --unwindset options.

 ## Batch-job test

-- Preprocessing， generating slices， modifying security level file and self-composition for all the examples in paths `example/000_*`
+- Preprocessing， generating slices，setting security levels, and self-composition for all the examples in paths `example/000_*`
 ```
 python3 test_all_groundtruth_testcase.py
 ```